-Infants who had an allergic reaction (such as trouble breathing, hives or a rash) to a previous dose should not get the vaccine.
+A baby who had a serious allergic reaction (such as trouble breathing or hives) to a previous dose should not get the vaccine again.

 A baby with moderate or severe diarrhea should not get the vaccine until the condition improves, as the vaccine may not work.
-If your baby is sick with a minor cold or has a fever, he can still get the vaccine.
+If your baby has a minor cold or has a fever, he can still get the vaccine.

 When should my child receive the vaccine?

 The vaccines are usually given with other baby vaccines, but can be given as early as 6 weeks.
 Babies must receive the first dose before 15 weeks but sometimes it is given as late as 20 weeks of age.
-All doses of rotavirus vaccine need to be given by 8 months (32 weeks) of age.
+All doses need to be given by 8 months (32 weeks) of age.

 How is the vaccine given?

 It is given in liquid form by mouth.
 Your child will need 3 doses of RotaTeq, or 2 doses of Rotarix.
 Doses are given at least 4 weeks apart.

 Where can I get the vaccine for my child?

 Talk to your doctor about the vaccine.
 It’s not covered by all provincial or territorial health plans, which means you may have to pay for it.